veb/vebsite/README.md

 Background: you can specify a fallback color for the tile in lieu of a background image

 Type is the banner type for the tile (the ribbon thing)

+Categories is a SPACE delimited list of categories a page can be in.
+For the page to be displayed in the product grid, this field must contain `project`

+A page can be placed in the menu at the top if categories contain `menu`